University Code of Student Conduct

 4. The Clemency Officer will make a recommendation to the President on clemency including specific conditions, if any, for admission/readmission.

 5. The final decision (with any special conditions) will be made by the President and transmitted to the Clemency Officer on the campus from which the individual was expelled.

 6. The decision of the President is final.

-7. If clemency is granted, the individual will be readmitted to the University and to the school, program, or successor unit from which he or she was expelled (assuming he or she is academically qualified for reenrollment).
-If the individual wants to attend a different academic unit within the University, he or she will be subject to the same requirements and approval processes as any current student.
-He or she will remain on Disciplinary Probation, noted on the transcript, until the degree is completed, at which time it will be removed as will the notation regarding the original expulsion.
+7. If clemency is granted, the individual will be readmitted to the University and to the school, program, or successor unit from which they was expelled (assuming the student is academically qualified for reenrollment).
+If the individual wants to attend a different academic unit within the University, they will be subject to the same requirements and approval processes as any current student.
+The individual will remain on Suspension Withheld, noted on the transcript, until the degree is completed, at which time it will be removed as will the notation regarding the original expulsion.
 The individual must meet whatever graduation requirements are in place at the time of readmission.
 The President may impose additional conditions on the individual’s readmission.

-8. A record of the expulsion will remain in the student’s disciplinary records maintained by the Office of Student Conduct, and is not subject to expunction.
+8. A record of the expulsion will remain in the student’s disciplinary records maintained by the Office of Student Conduct/Community Standards.

-C. It will be the responsibility of the Vice Chancellor for Student Affairs in New Brunswick to inform the University Senate, the President, and the Board of Governors of any substantive changes in the student disciplinary process recommended by the Committee on Student Conduct review.
+It will be the responsibility of the Senior Student Affairs Officer at Rutgers University-New Brunswick to inform the University Senate, the President, and the Board of Governors of any substantive changes in the student disciplinary process recommended by the committee.
 Substantive changes to the Code of Student Conduct must be approved by the President of the University.